Annual Choice Benefit Options

-Vision: All benefit-eligible employees have basic vision coverage, regardless of whether or not they are enrolled in a Purdue health plan.
-However, dependents must be enrolled in a Purdue health plan to be covered by the vision plan.
+Vision Preventive Dental: All benefit-eligible employees have basic vision coverage, regardless of whether or not they are enrolled in a Purdue health plan.
+However, dependents must be enrolled in a Purdue health plan to be covered by the vision plans and preventive dental.

 Extending Health Plan Coverage